tim-one/tim-one.github.io/psf/util.md

 The academic philosopher Robert Nozick criticized utilitarianism by way of a thought experiment, involving a hypothetical "utility monster".
 Someone who derives _far_ more utility from, say, apples, than anyone else.
 A mindless application of utilitarianism therefore counsels that _all_ apples should be given to that monster.
 Giving them to anyone else could only reduce the community's aggregate utility.

-Now that's so silly you wouldn't think it would get much attention, but by the norms of academic philosophy is did land a major blow (although far from fatal).
+Now that's so silly you wouldn't think it would get much attention, but by the norms of academic philosophy it did land a major blow (although far from fatal).
 It points to potential internal incoherence.
 Utilitarianism was "supposed to be" about benefiting everyone, not just about pleasing an elite of greedy pigs.

 Note that Nozick wasn't talking about meritocracies, just utilitarianism[^merit].